What is syphilis?

 Yes – if you have syphilis, a health worker will give you an antibiotic shot.
 To keep from infecting your partners, you should avoid sex until you have taken all the antibiotics and your partner has been tested and treated if necessary.

-How do you keep from getting it?
+How can you protect yourself from getting syphilis?

 The only method that is 100% effective in preventing STDs is abstinence, but if you’re sexually active, the best way to avoid syphilis is by being mutually monogamous with someone who also does not have syphilis.
 Condoms may reduce the risk of passing syphilis to a partner during vaginal sex or during oral sex with a man, but since it can be passed by touching the syphilis chancres, which might not be covered by a condom, condoms aren’t 100% effective.